+Congratulations!
+You are one of 1.68 million couples tying the know this year!
 Getting married is an exciting life change, so exciting that it can be easy to forget about many of the mundane tasks that are so important for a newlywed couple to take care of.
 Of course, one of those tasks that almost always gets overlooked is updating your insurance policies.
 Now, we know delving into insurance can be stressful, so we’ve made it as easy as possible for you.
-These are the three insurance-related questions every newlywed couple needs to task their spouse.
+These are the three insurance questions to ask your spouse.

 Do You Have Life Insurance?

-This is a big one.
+This first of the insurance questions to ask your spouse is a big one.
 While it can feel odd to think about your spouse passing, particularly if you are newly married, it is still incredibly important.
 The truth is there is never a great time to dwell on the passing of your spouse, but you will rest easier knowing that you have taken the proper precautions when you have a proper life insurance policy.

 Many people think that because they have a life insurance policy through their work, that they don’t need to pursue a life insurance policy on their own.
 However, the reality of most employment-based life insurance policies is that they normally offer one to two times your annual salary in coverage.
 Depending on your financial situation, that might not be enough to keep the surviving spouse comfortable.
 Plus, if you leave that job your life insurance policy might not leave with you.